frapanico/miniparking-stm32f3/README.md

-# MiniParking - Automated access parking management system
+# Mini Parking - Automated access parking management system
 Mini Parking is a prototype of an automated parking management system developed for the Computer System Design course.
 The project simulates a small-scale parking lot with automated access control, vehicle detection, ID input, and fee calculation based on parking duration.
 The system is implemented using the **STM32F303VC** microcontroller.

 ## Objective